LukaszLasota/emaus-rzeszow-wordpress/wp-content/plugins/content-blocks-builder/readme.txt

 [How to use Google Fonts and be GDPR compliant](https://www.youtube.com/watch?v=rhd4SEKUcHU).

 === Which theme should I use with this plugin? ===
-It is compatible with all Gutenberg-ready themes, but our recommended themes are default themes such as [Twenty Twenty Four](https://wordpress.org/themes/twentytwentyfour/), [Twenty Twenty Three](https://wordpress.org/themes/twentytwentythree/), [Twenty Twenty Two](https://wordpress.org/themes/twentytwentytwo/), or [Astra](https://wordpress.org/themes/astra/) theme.
+It is compatible with all Gutenberg-ready themes, but our recommended themes are default themes such as [Twenty Twenty Four](https://wordpress.org/themes/twentytwentyfour/), [Twenty Twenty Five](https://wordpress.org/themes/twentytwentyfive/), [Twenty Twenty Three](https://wordpress.org/themes/twentytwentythree/), [Twenty Twenty Two](https://wordpress.org/themes/twentytwentytwo/), or [Astra](https://wordpress.org/themes/astra/) theme.

 === How does it work with other blocks/plugins? ===
 This plugin works with all third-party blocks but we recommend using single-block plugins for lightweight and performance.
 We also develop several single block plugins, that work great with this plugin, please see them in the below section.